tpoisot/ms_proba_networks/ms/maintext.md

 a way of estimating probability.
 Using the approach outlined by @pois15a, both sources of information (species abundance, trait distribution, and the outcome of experiments) can be combined to estimate the probability that interactions will happen in empirical communities.
-This effort requires improved communications between scientists collecting data and scientists developing methodology to analyze them.

 Another way to obtain approximation of the probability of interactions is to use spatially replicated sampling.
 Some studies [@tyli07; @cars14; @olit14; @troj15]